-CIC: information sought by the Appellant in the present appeal did not form part of his original RTI application; an information seeker cannot be allowed to expand the scope of his RTI enquiry at appeal stage; a fresh RTI application may be filed
+CIC: information sought by the Appellant in the present appeal did not form part of his original RTI application; an information seeker cannot be allowed to expand the scope of his RTI enquiry at appeal stage; a fresh RTI application may be filed25 Feb, 2014

 The present appeal, filed by Shri Harish Prasad Divedi against Bharat Petroleum Corporation Ltd., was taken up for hearing on 28.01.2014 when the Respondents were present through Shri G.M.
 Vats, State Coordinator and Shri Pulkit Mathur, Sr. Manager.
 The Appellant was, however, not present.